 Researchers studied 2,380 people in the Framington Heart Study, 54 percent of whom were women with an average age of 54.

 Participants were evaluated for physical fitness, food frequency, fasting blood concentrations of 201 metabolites and a dietary quality evaluation.

 The Mediterranean Diet And Alternative Healthy Eating Index

-The dietary quality was assessed by two measures associated with good heart health: the Alternative Healthy Eating Index (AHEI) and the Mediterranean-Style Diet Score (MDS).
+In the Framington Heart Study, the dietary quality was assessed by two measures associated with good heart health: the Alternative Healthy Eating Index (AHEI) and the Mediterranean-Style Diet Score (MDS).
 In both indexes, the higher score indicates a better outcome.

 “AHEI is more oriented toward reducing the risk of chronic disease.”Natalie McCormick, a medical research fellow at Harvard Medical School

 Researchers examined the connection between fitness and diet, evaluating factors such as daily physical activity level, energy intake, body mass index, smoking status, cholesterol, blood pressure, diabetes, age and sex.